hdhulipala/JustEat/README.md

 # JustEat
 Just Eat is an online food order and delivery service which acts as an intermediary between independent take-out food outlets and customers.
-JUST EAT website can be used to find open takeaway restaurants by using postcode area
+JUST EAT website can be used to find open takeaway restaurants by using postcode area.
 JUST EAT has a website available at http://www.just-eat.co.uk/

 ## Table of contents